AdaCore/ada-spark-rfcs/considered/rfc-deferred-partial-instantiation.rst

 - Deferred partial instantion of generics would otherwise follow all the same rules for formals as current generics.
-- This could be implemented by the compiler with simple copy / paste mechanics.
+- This could be implemented by the compiler with simple copy and paste mechanics.
 When the user instantiates:

 .. code-block:: ada